 Flights to Dubrovnik

-You can fly to Dubrovnik from many European countries.
-These are: Austria, Belgium, Czech republic, Denmark, Finland, France, Germany, Greece, Italy, Latvia, Netherlands, Norway, Serbia, Spain, Sweden, Switzerland, plus Israel and Turkey.
+You can fly to Dubrovnik airport from many European countries.
+These are Austria, Belgium, Czech Republic, Denmark, Finland, France, Germany, Greece, Italy, Latvia, Netherlands, Norway, Serbia, Spain, Sweden, Switzerland, plus Israel and Turkey.

 Bus to Dubrovnik